March 14, 2019

 - continue to communicate; update the congregation on status often, share everything

 - have a contingency plan for if funding falls short – which projects delay or change

 It is also important to acknowledge when real limitations exist.
 Each type of fundraising is different, the overall economy, taxes and individual situations change.
-While ECF and parish leadership can provide some guidance, parishioners should seek professional advice.
+While parish leadership can provide some guidance, parishioners should also seek professional advice.

 - Annual Funds / Stewardship often comes from cash flow or income – so unemployment or loss of business or extraordinary personal expenses affect these gifts.

 - Capital Funds often come from savings or assets – so interest rates, stock market performance, etc. affect how people fund gifts.
 If there is worry about the future, it often makes sense to accelerate gifts before market impacts, or to make gifts from asset segments not affected.
 For example, if stocks crash, bonds or cash may be a better source.

 - Endowment Funds often come from estates – timing is uncertain, though there are many tax advantaged mechanisms to accelerate gifts from estates even while living.
 Consider appointing a Planned Giving Shepherd and/or create a Legacy Society.

 I know if you believe in your vision and follow the prescription to limit anxiety above, people will rise above most adversity to deliver incredible results.

 The original text of this article has been edited to reflect ECF's current programs.